Sh 2-27

-Sh 2-27 is an emission nebula in the constellation Ophiuchus.
-It is extended around the region containing the star Zeta Ophiuchi.
-The star produces a notable bow shock.
-The nebula is very faint, but very large in the sky.
-It is a portion of the Rho Ophiuchi cloud complex.
+Sh 2-27 (also known as the Cobold Nebula or the Zeta Ophiuchi Nebula), is an emission nebula in the constellation Ophiuchus.

+It is ionized by the star Zeta Ophiuchi, which lies near its center.
+The star is a runaway that produces a notable bow shock.

+The bow shock around the runaway star Zeta Ophiuchi, imaged by NASA’s Spitzer Space Telescope.

+The nebula is embedded within the Rho Ophiuchi cloud complex and can be classified as an H II region.